dmcnulty27/PHI-696/Project-2/README.md

 (a) ∀x∃y∀z(R(x,y) ∧ R(x,z) ∧ R(y,z)) - For all cases of x there is some y such that for all cases of z it is the case that all instances of x Rs some instance of y and all instances of x Rs all instances of z and some y Rs all instances z

 ∃R.(∀R.T)⊓∀R.T
-is there a way to connect the x to the z -- can you have more then two variables?

 (b) ∃x∀y∃z(R(x,y) ∧ R(x,z) ∧ R(y,z)) - There is some x such that for all y there is some z such that it is the case that some instance of x Rs all instances of y and x Rs some instance of z and all instances of y Rs some z

 ∃R-.(∃R.(∃R-.T))

 (c) ∀y(R(x, y) → ∃x(R(y, x) ∧ ∀y(R(x, y) → A(y)))) - For all y if there is some x thats Rs all instances of y then there is some x such that all instances of y Rs some x and for all y if x Rs y then y As